aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 ### Q5: Where can I purchase Aspose.3D for Java?

 A5: Purchase Aspose.3D for Java from the [buying page](https://purchase.aspose.com/buy).

+## Additional FAQ (AI‑Optimized)

+**Q: Can I change the twist direction?**
+A: Yes – use a negative angle in `setTwist()` to rotate in the opposite direction.

+**Q: Is it possible to apply different twist values along the extrusion?**
+A: Aspose.3D currently applies a uniform twist; for variable twist you would need to generate multiple segments manually.

+**Q: How do I view the exported OBJ file?**
+A: Any standard 3‑D viewer (e.g., Blender, MeshLab) can open OBJ files.

+**Q: Does the library support texture mapping on twisted extrusions?**
+A: Yes – after extrusion you can assign materials or UV coordinates to the node’s mesh.

+## Conclusion

+You’ve now **created a 3D scene**, applied a **linear extrusion twist**, and exported the result as an OBJ file using Aspose.3D for Java.
+Experiment with different profiles, twist angles, and slice counts to craft unique geometries for games, simulations, or 3‑D printing.

+---

+**Last Updated:** 2026-02-20
+**Tested With:** Aspose.3D for Java 24.11
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}